Alopecia: Partial or complete loss of hair; see hair transplant.

 Keloid scar: A genetic condition that causes scars tp grow excessively at the site of an injury when too much collagen forms during skin repair.

 Laser Liposuction: Minimally-invasive liposuction method that uses laser generated heat from a cannula to shrink tissues and tighten skin; is administered with a smaller cannula than traditional or tumescent liposuction to better target smaller areas.

 Lip Augmentation: Procedure to enhance deflated or sagging lips to improve symmetry or reduce lines and wrinkles around the mouth.
 Can be achieved via injections (see dermal fillers) or implants.

 Lipectomy: A term that encompasses fat removal in general, vs liposuction being more narrowly defined as removing fat via suction.

 Lipo 360: Stands for liposuction around the entire midsection, front and back.
-It’s not as much a specific liposuction technique as it refers to the area targeted with liposuction.
+It’s not a specific liposuction technique but simply refers to the area targeted with liposuction.

 Lipolysis: The definition for the process of breaking down fats and other lipids in the body; the term is often used for various forms of laser, ultrasound, and radio frequency powered liposuction.

 Liposculpture: Another name for fat transfer; sometimes also used to describe laser liposuction.

 Liposuction: Minimally-invasive cosmetic surgery procedure for the removal of fat using a thin cannula inserted under the skin to disrupt and flush out fat cells.